hikari-py/hikari/CONTRIBUTING.md

 # Versioning scheme

-This project follows the versioning scheme stated by [PEP 440](https://www.python.org/dev/peps/pep-0440/), but with a slight modification to the pre-release versioning: we denote all pre-releases with the `.dev{num}` extension.
+This project follows the versioning scheme stated by [PEP 440](https://www.python.org/dev/peps/pep-0440/).

 The development version number is increased automatically after each release in the `master` branch in the master repository.